hjung9197/academic-kickstart/content/research/wp.md

 <details>
 <summary><strong>View Abstract&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://libertystreeteconomics.newyorkfed.org/2023/07/how-exposed-are-u-s-banks-loan-portfolios-to-climate-transition-risks/" style="color: rgb(15, 92, 214);">Blog</a></strong></summary>
-We find that banks' credit exposures to transition risks are modest.
-We build on the estimated sectoral effects of climate transition policies from general equilibrium models.
-Even when we consider the strictest policies or the most adverse scenarios, exposures do not exceed 14% of banks' loan portfolios.
-We also find that commonly used carbon emissions can explain at most 60% of bank exposures estimated off general equilibrium models.
-Moreover, we find evidence of bank management of transition risk exposures.
-Banks that signed the Net-Zero Alliance have reduced their exposures compared to non-signatories, mainly by cutting lending to the riskiest industries.
+We propose a novel approach to estimate banks' credit exposures to transition risks using sectoral effects of climate policies from general equilibrium (GE) models.
+At worst, estimated exposures reach 14% of bank loan portfolio values.
+Average exposures drop below 2% after incorporating information on loan payoff structures.
+Emissions only explain 60% of the variation in our estimated exposure measure, suggesting that our measure captures aspects of transition risk unique to GE models.
+Consistent with managing their exposures to transition risk, banks joining the Net-Zero Alliance reduced their exposures compared to other banks, mainly by decreasing lending to the riskiest industries.
 </details>
 <br/><br/>